afinemax/reference_sheets/radio_astro/chime_frb_system/CHIME_frb_exposure-pipeline.md

 ### pulsar_data:

 > ⚠️ **Important Note:**
-> If the most recent files are the following, named with a `yymmdd`  then the most recent **pulsar metric generation run has failed**.
+> If the most recent files are **not** the following, named with a `yymmdd`  then the most recent **pulsar metric generation run has failed**.
 These are generated at the end of a pulsar metric run.
 >
 > You should:
 > - Notify the current maintainer of the exposure pipeline.